iterative/dvc.org/content/docs/command-reference/init.md

   them to use the same DVC settings and
   [remote storage](/doc/command-reference/remote).

-- By default, DVC commands like `dvc checkout` and `dvc repro` explore the whole
+- By default, DVC commands like `dvc pull` and `dvc repro` explore the whole
   <abbr>DVC repository</abbr> to find DVC-tracked data and pipelines to work
   with.
-This can produce undesirable results and/or be inefficient for large monorepos.
+This can be inefficient for large monorepos.

+- Other commands such as `dvc status` and `dvc metrics show` would produce unexpected results if not constrained to a single project scope.

 #### How does it affect DVC commands?